 The difference between the two is that bank foreclosures have not yet gone to auction.
 While REO homes have gone to auction without success and ended up on the bank's books.
 The bank assumes the responsibility of ownership and maintenance.

 In healthy real estate markets, there are not nearly as many REOs.
 In 2009 and 2010, foreclosures were running at about 2.8 million homes a year.
-But by 2018, that number had plummeted to a 13-year low of 625,000, according to Attom Data Solutions.
+For all of 2024, that number had dwindled to only 322,103 according to ATTOM Data Solutions.

 Of course, the foreclosure market is like any other: it runs on supply and demand.
-So, with supply down 78% on its peak, it's a seller's market.
+So, with supply down almost 89% from its peak, it's a seller's market.
 Buyers who want to invest in foreclosures increasingly resort to purchasing property at foreclosure auctions.
 This is riskier.

 Related: Short Sale Homes: Essential Facts